moogacs/docs.buf.build/docs/bsr/authentication.md

 You can now use any of the authenticated `buf` commands, such as `buf push`.

-> Note that we have [official Github Actions](../ci-cd/github-actions.md) which makes it easy to configure authentication for CI jobs.
+> Note that we have [official GitHub Actions](../ci-cd/github-actions.md) which makes it easy to configure authentication for CI jobs.